oqErik/notes-rest-api-v1/README.md

 I have uploaded the API to heroku and u can check at: [https://notes-rest-api-v1.herokuapp.com](https://notes-rest-api-v1.herokuapp.com)
 ## Installation

-1.- Dowload the repo locally
+1.- Dowload the repo locally.

 2.- Install the dependencies:
 ```
 npm install
 ```

-3.- Set the environment variables:
+3.- Set the environment variables (create a new .env file, see .env.example).

 4.- Run locally: